Spicy carrot pickle

 Dry roast the cumin seeds and red chillies individually till toasted and lightly coloured.
 Cool and grind to a fine powder in a spice mill.

-Heat the oil in a pot and add the mustard seeds and the cumin seeds.
-Fry for 20 seconds till the mustard seeds begin to pop.
-Add the curry leaves, give the mix a quick turn and add the spice paste and cook till the ginger and garlic are cooked and aromatic, about 3 minutes.
+Heat the oil in a pot and add the mustard seeds and cumin seeds.
+Fry for 20 seconds until the mustard seeds begin to pop.
+Add the curry leaves, give the mix a quick turn, add the spice paste, and cook until the ginger and garlic are cooked and aromatic, about 3 minutes.